All Episodes

 Right.

-Well, my guess is that this is so high up in its secrecy quotient, really, that probably some self-appointed or government-appointed some earlier time MJ-12 type of thing, type of organization, if it isn't MJ-12, there would have to be something like it.
+Well, my guess is that this is so high up in its secrecy quotient, really, that probably some self-appointed or government-appointed at some earlier time,

 Who knows?

-Uh, we do know, for instance, uh, in this historical fact, that Harry Truman had not been briefed on the atomic bomb, uh, As the Vice President of the United States until he succeeded Roosevelt after Roosevelt's death.
+We do know, for instance, as a historical fact, that Harry Truman had not been briefed on the atomic bomb as the Vice President of the United States until he succeeded Roosevelt after Roosevelt's death in April 1944.

-He didn't even, nobody told him he was the Vice President with a very sick precedent.
+Nobody told him he was the vice president with a very sick president.

 He didn't know a damn thing about it.